Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

-We first assume that $G$ is conjugate in $H_{0}'$ to a subgroup of the triangular group $T$.
-If the polynomial $P$ is not zero for at least one element of $G$, the action of $G$ fixes exactly one rational section of $\p^{1}\times\p^{1}\times C\to C$.
-If $P=0$ for each element of $G$, either $G$ is a torus of dimension $1$ and fixes exactly four rational sections, or $G$ is the trivial group.
-In each case, the group $G\subseteq \Autz(X)_{\p^{1}}$ is either trivial or fixes finitely many rational sections of $X\to \p^{1}$.
 If $G$ fixes finitely many rational sections, $\Autz(X)$ acts on this finite set of sections, as $G$ is normal in $\Autz(X)$.
 As $\Autz(X)$ is connected, each of these sections is $\Autz(X)$-invariant.
-The projection away from one section gives an $\Autz(X)$-equivariant birational map to a $\p^2$-fibration over $\p^1$.
+The projection away from one section {(that we can do in family, using the trivialisation given by $\tau\colon C \to \P^1$, \'etale on a dense open subset of $\p^1$)} gives an $\Autz(X)$-equivariant birational map to a $\p^2$-fibration over $\p^1$.
 Applying Proposition~\ref{prop: main result P2 fibrations} we reduce to the case of a $\p^2$-bundle over $\p^1$.
 If $\Autz(X)$ is trivial, we can do the same with any rational section (which exists by Lemma~\ref{Lem:bound_char_dP}).
 The remaining case is when $G$ is trivial, so $\Autz(X)_{\p^{1}}$ is finite, but $\Autz(X)$ is not trivial.
 In this case $\Autz(X)/ \Autz(X)_{\p^{1}}$ is isomorphic to $\G_m$ and $n=1$ (Lemma~\ref{Lemm:QuadricPGL2Lk}\ref{QuadricPGL2Lktorus}).
-As $\Autz(X)$ is an algebraic group of dimension $1$ having a quotient $\G_m$, the group $\Autz(X)$ is isomorphic to $\G_m$, a case excluded by assumption.
+As $\Autz(X)$ is an algebraic group of dimension $1$ having $\G_m$ as a quotient, the group $\Autz(X)$ is isomorphic to $\G_m$, a case excluded by assumption.